 Socialization and Handling: Building a Strong Bond with Your Guinea Pig

-Guinea pigs are social creatures and thrive on companionship and interaction with their owners.
-Here are some tips for building a strong bond with your guinea pig:
+Guinea pigs are social animals and thrive with regular interaction.
+Here’s how to foster a strong relationship with your guinea pig:

 Handling